ASU-CPI/honest-pi/article/2_litreview.md

 - [Political Rifts Slow U.S. Effort on Climate Laws](http://www.nytimes.com/2014/04/15/us/politics/political-rifts-slow-us-effort-on-climate-laws.html?smid=tw-share&_r=0)
 - [Why climate deniers are winning: The twisted psychology that overwhelms scientific consensus](http://www.salon.com/2014/04/19/why_climate_deniers_are_winning_the_twisted_psychology_that_overwhelms_scientific_consensus/)

+Kahan et al.: why doesn't evidence-based analysis resolve political debates?
+Testing the "Science Comprehension Thesis" (the public is not capable of understanding the science) points towards more education as the solution.
+The alternative hypothesis centers not on finding the right answer but on prevailing in arguments, increasing or maintaining standing, or group affinity.
+Perhaps humans reason for purposes other than finding the truth — purposes like increasing their standing in their community, or ensuring they don’t piss off the leaders of their tribe; in this model, more education doesn't settle arguments - it makes participants better able to argue for their side and dismiss the opposing arguments.

+The findings show generally that for issues where respondents would not have a preference over the result (e.g., efficacy of a skin cream), the Science Comprehension Thesis fits: more education (specifically in mathematical reasoning) improved a respondents ability to correctly interpret evidence.
+When presented with a topic having political overtones (e.g., the efficacy of gun control laws on crime statistics), strong mathematical reasoning abilities no longer predicted ability to correctly solve the problem; rather, the ideology of the respondent became the dominant factor in ability to correctly reason based on the evidence.

 ### Some Text from the original blog post:

 Starting first with "[Scientists’ depressing new discovery about the brain](http://www.salon.com/2013/09/17/the_most_depressing_discovery_about_the_brain_ever_partner/)" (Marty Kaplan writing in Salon), which is really a shorter form of "[Science confirms: Politics wrecks your ability to do math](http://grist.org/politics/science-confirms-politics-wrecks-your-ability-to-do-math/)" (Chris Mooney, Grist), both are essentially reporting on recent research that shows that highly numerate people with strong political convictions fail a mathematical challenge when the correct answer to the math problem contradicted their political beliefs.
 This finding was even more likely when the subject was good at math and when their political beliefs were strongly entrenched.